Buying a house with someone else can be complicated, especially if you aren’t related.

 It’s time-consuming and challenging to create this type of document yourself.

-And the other parties may be sceptical since you’ve got ‘skin in the game’.
+And the other parties may be sceptical since you’ve got skin in the game.
 Using an independent third party gives everyone peace of mind.

 How much does it cost to make a declaration of trust?

 The average price is around £400, depending on the circumstances.
+Get quotes from several solicitors so you can compare.

 Make sure you describe the circumstances because this impacts the timeframe and complexity.
 It also affects price.